hayden110/firstgit/readme.txt

-creating a new branch is quik and simple
+creating a new branch is quik and simple hhh